Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 18th in baseball in home runs allowed (195 total, 1.2 per game).
+- Brewers pitchers combine to surrender 198 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- In his last appearance on Sunday against the Miami Marlins, the righty went three innings, allowing four earned runs while surrendering nine hits.
+- In his most recent outing on Tuesday against the St. Louis Cardinals, the righty threw five innings, giving up four earned runs while surrendering three hits.

+- The 30-year-old has a 4.49 ERA and 7.7 strikeouts per nine innings across 22 games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.